gryf/uc1541/README.rst

 Representation of a directory can be sometimes confusing - in case when one copied file without extension it stays there in such form, till next access (after flushing VFS).
-Also file sizes are not accurate, since D64 directory entries have sizes stored as 256 bytes blocks.
+Also file sizes are not accurate, since directory entries in CBM format have sizes stored as 256 bytes blocks.

 Screens below shows how it looks like on real C64 machine and its representation on Midnight Commander listing.